markobogoevski/ImageSegmentationDeepLearning/README.md

 # Image Segmentation deep learning

 This repository accumulates code for the implementation of various often used deep learning models regarding the problem of semantic image segmentation.
-It offers pre-trained models (DeepLab, SegNet and pix2pix) on three repositories alongside the correposponding results folders.
-The repository also holds a console application where the model SegNet is used to predict a query image from the CamVid dataset.
+The repository holds a console application where the model SegNet is used to predict a query image from the CamVid dataset.

+Pre-trained models link :
+Result folders for CamVid and MSRC (using DeepLab) dataset link :
+Result folders for pix2pix link :